 At the Shift Clinic, we believe in empowering you to live a healthy life, so we don’t advocate things like ‘virtual gastric banding’ – rather we use hypnosis to release any underlying emotional blocks that are stopping you from making healthy choices and reaching your desired weight.

 Read more about our life-changing weight loss hypnotherapy program here.

 What about acupuncture for weight loss?

-Like naturopathy, acumen cute can help to address the underlying contributing factors to weight loss.
-Usually naturopathy is a better place to start though, as we can then assess your diet and decide if naturopathy or acupuncture (or both) would suit you best.
+Like naturopathy, acupuncture can help to address the underlying contributing factors to weight loss.
+Usually, naturopathy is a better place to start though, as we can then assess your diet and decide if naturopathy or acupuncture (or both) would suit you best.